 For example: If you’re a pizza restaurant and you listed yourself as a Thai restaurant because you also happen to do Thai food, why would Google rank you for the “pizza” keyword?

 The category is who you are, not what you do or sell.
 If you are an Italian restaurant, then that is your category, not Pizza and Pasta.

 You can add multiple categories, so you can add the categories that are relevant to your business.
 However, your Primary category should be the most relevant one to your business and the category you most want to rank for.

 Categories are so important that there are several tools out there for finding the correct ones.
 You can use Moz category finder tool for help with identifying your business category.

 Just list your correct hours here, in part for completing your profile 100% and in part for better user experience.
 If you list the wrong hours and your customers are calling outside of working hours, that will increase the bounce rate and we know that’s not good for your ranking.

-Some black hat SEO's have made a tactic of listing a 24 hour opening times as Google tends to favour displaying businesses which are currently open rather than closed.
-However I would not advise it as it’s terrible for user experience and can therefore affect your bounce rate and your rankings.
+Some black hat SEO's have made a tactic of listing a 24 hour opening times as Google tends to favor displaying businesses which are currently open rather than closed.
+However, I would not advise it as it’s terrible for user experience and can, therefore, affect your bounce rate and your rankings.